friflo/Friflo.Json.Fliox/Json/Fliox.Hub.Explorer/README.md

 ## Performance

 The goal - when opening or refreshing the Hub Explorer - is being instantaneously available to the user.
+Almost all Hub responses can be cached so that a subsequent page load performs only two requests to the Hub.
-Below a screenshot of a **Lighthouse Performance** report measured by Chrome DevTools.
+Below a screenshot of a **Lighthouse Performance** report measured by Chrome DevTools on localhost.

 When browsing databases, containers, their entities or executing database commands the `/fliox/rest` API is used.
-In case of using an `in-memory` database on localhost the expected execution time of a request is **1 ms** at DevTools > Network > Time.
+In case of using an `in-memory` database on localhost the expected execution time of a typical request is **1 ms** at DevTools > Network > Time.

 ![Hub Explorer - Lighthouse Performance](../../docs/images/Hub-Explorer-Lighthouse.png)